 More Holiday Heritage Recipes Inspiration

-Cooking with the Toastite: Check out this fun retro recipe video below with me and the author of From the Family Kitchen: Discover Your Food Heritage and Preserve Favorite Recipes by Gena Philibert Ortega, whom I interviewed in the free Genealogy Gems podcast episode 137 and 138.
+Check out my fun retro recipe video called Cooking with the Toastite below.
+It features my conversation with the author of From the Family Kitchen: Discover Your Food Heritage and Preserve Favorite Recipes Gena Philibert Ortega.
+I interviewed her in the free Genealogy Gems podcast episodes #137 and #138.